conda-forge/conda-forge.github.io/README.md

 ## Enforcement: What Happens After a Report is Filed?

-conda-forge and/or our event staff will attempt to ensure your safety and help with any immediate needs, particularly at an in-person event.
-NumFOCUS will make every effort to acknowledge receipt within 24 hours (and we’ll aim for much more quickly than that).
+conda-forge and/or our event staff will attempt to ensure your safety and help with any immediate needs, particularly at an in-person event. conda-forge will make every effort to acknowledge receipt within 24 hours (and we’ll aim for much more quickly than that).
 Have a look at the process of [What Happens After a Report is Filed?](https://numfocus.org/code-of-conduct#enforcement).

 ## conda-forge dev meetings